 - When someone says "Remind me later to do y."
 I set myself an implementation intention.
 Usually it happens when I'm out of the house, away from the computers, etc. so I program "When we walk into the house, I will remember to remind them of y."
 This usually works pretty well.
 This also starts to show how implementation intentions can work for multiples, in the long haul.
 Even remembering to take the pill every day for several months was a big deal for me. -- The Crisses

-One interesting thing is that using this method of creating responses to triggers becomes automatic behaviors even for singletons.
+One interesting thing is that using this method of creating responses to prompts becomes automatic behaviors even for singletons.
 As multiples, we're generally used to automated behavior.
-We don't *choose* to abreact or often don't choose to switch.
+We don't *choose* to get triggered, or often don't choose to switch.
 Somewhere in our head we've set up automatic behaviors, similar to the implementation intentions, and when something happens the response is automatic.

-You can set an implementation intention by simply mindfully visualizing the intention's trigger-thus-response, and then releasing it.
+You can set an implementation intention by simply mindfully visualizing the intention's prompt-thus-response, and then releasing it.
 However, rehersing it, or repeating the setting procedure is thought to probably strengthen the reaction.

-The studies have found that implementation intentions are easily deprogrammable: one can simply release the intention and the trigger->action is gone within about 24 hours.
+The studies have found that implementation intentions are easily deprogrammable: one can simply release the intention and the prompt->action is gone within about 24 hours.

 - I find that it's very easy to make and release implementation intentions.
-I can reprogram them on-the-fly, debug them, redirect them, or even release them, in very short order.
-I wish all my triggers were that easy to deprogram *grins* -- The Crisses
+I can reprogram them on-the-fly, debug them, redirect them, or even release them, in very short order.-- The Crisses

-- One has an unspecified goal as in "I want to lose weight."
+- One has an unspecified goal as in "I want to be more tidy."

 - One chooses something specific to do about it: "I ought to put all my soiled laundry in the hamper."

-- One has to then choose an implementation intention or program: something specific, immediate, outwardly triggered and inwardly implemented.
-"Every day when I get up from bed, I will get up, and I will slowly stretch for 10 minutes, then I will get on the treadmill."
+- One has to then choose an implementation intention or program: something specific, immediate, outwardly prompted and inwardly implemented.
+"Every day when I go to bed, and I get changed, I will put each item of clothes in the laundry hamper."

 - This is then visualized in an emphatic manner inside one's head.